phlummox-mirrors/curry-tools/README.md

 `currycheck`:
 A property test tool for Curry programs.

+`currydoc`:
+A documentation generator for Curry programs.

+`currypp`:
+A preprocessor for Curry programs implementing integrated code, default rules, deterministic functions, and dynamic contract checking.

 `currytest`:
 A test tool for Curry programs.

-`currypp`:
-A preprocessor for Curry programs implementing integrated code, default rules, deterministic functions, and dynamic contract checking.

-`ertool`:
+`ertools`:
 Compilers to translate database (ER) models into Curry programs providing high-level access to relational databases.

-`genint`:
-A program for generating module interfaces and source code of a Curry module (used by the commands ":interface" and ":show" of some Curry systems).

 `importcalls`:
 A tool to show all calls to imported functions in a module.